aws-observability/aws-otel-collector/README.md

 ### License
-AWS OTel Collector is under Apache 2.0 license.
+AWS OTel Collector is licensed under an Apache 2.0 license.